Head and Neck Pathology

 Fellowship

-The HNPD supports a one year clinical fellowship program funded by Pathology Associates, the pathology arm of the Mass General Physicians Organization.
-This is a sign out fellowship offered to Boards-eligible, fully licensed (in MA) physicians.
+The HNPD supports a one-year clinical fellowship program funded by Pathology Associates, the pathology arm of the Mass General Physicians Organization.
+This is a sign out fellowship offered to Board-eligible, fully-licensed (in MA) physicians, depending on departmental need, so this sign out option is only variably available.
 Clinical fellows, also appointed as clinical fellows at Harvard Medical School, serve as mentored adjunct faculty and perform with guided independence at a 70% service effort.
 Clinical fellows often work on clinical research projects with HNPD faculty and collaborators on route to careers within the field in academia or as subject matter experts within other settings.
-Recent graduates have joined the faculty at the University of Chicago, Dartmouth, University of Miami, Vanderbilt University, UCLA, Mt.
-Sinai, Harvard Medical School, the University of Wisconsin and the University of the Western Cape (South Africa).
+Recent graduates have joined the faculty at the University of Chicago, Dartmouth Hitchcock Medical Center, Albany Medical College, University of Wisconsin, Mayo Clinic, Emory University, UCLA, Harvard Medical School, the University of British Columbia, McGill University, Nagoya University (Japan) and the University of the Western Cape (South Africa).

 In addition to the sign out fellowship position, applicants might alternatively be interested in participation in the Mass General Pathology Service Surgical Pathology Fellowship as part of the ACGME.
 Participation in the non-sign out ACGME fellowship incorporates subspecialty training in head & neck pathology supplemented by other surgical pathology subspecialty areas.
 Applicants to the Mass General Pathology Surgical Pathology ACGME-sponsored fellowship may indicate a special interest in head & neck pathology among the thirteen surgical pathology subspecialties.